Spanish Latte vs Latte: What's the Difference?

 Texture

-Condensed milk is thicker than regular steamed milk, which gives the Spanish latte a denser, more indulgent mouthfeel.
-Some people describe it as more satisfying and dessert-like compared to a regular latte.
+Condensed milk is thicker than regular steamed milk, which gives the Spanish latte a denser, creamier mouthfeel.
+A regular latte feels lighter on the palate because the milk is only steamed, not concentrated and sweetened.

 Choose Spanish Latte if: